anbox-cloud/discourse-docs/ref/application-manifest.md

 <a name="hooks"></a>
 ## Hooks

-Hooks allow you to run custom scripts when a certain event is triggered in a container life cycle.
+Hooks allow you to run custom scripts when a certain event is triggered in the life cycle of an instance.
 See [Hooks](https://discourse.ubuntu.com/t/hooks/28555) for more details about the usage of hooks in an application.

 <a name="bootstrap"></a>
 ## Bootstrap